rootwork/responsive-tables-builder/README.md

 # Requirements

-Runs on Node; optionally Yarn.
+Runs on Node.
 Uses Handlebars and Sass, but these will install for you and you don't necessarily need to know how to use them in order to process data and do some basic formatting of it.

 # Details

 ## Installation

-`npm install` or `yarn install`
+`npm install`

 ## Usage

 1. Fork, or clone locally.

 2. Take a look at [`config.yaml`](config.yaml) and the sample data in [`data/sample.yaml`](data/sample.yaml).
-Run `npm start` or `yarn start` to see how the HTML for this is generated (at `dist/sample.html`).
+Run `npm start` to see how the HTML for this is generated (at `dist/sample.html`).

 3. Modify config.yaml to suit your needs.
 Options include whether to create a single HTML file of all your data, or one HTML file for each data file, and